gcallah/hambone/chaps/chap1.md

 ## 1.

+Denmark, South Carolina, is a drowsy hamlet almost halfway on the trip from Columbia down to Savannah.
+Carolina Highway runs through the town center.
+At its north end the road boast a number of elegant southern mansions with covered porches and balconies, but by and large the town is in a state of advanced decay.
+The old downtown's brick building are more often empty than not, and some of them are collapsing.
+Denmark Furniture, once one of the town's largest businesses, is now a ghost store, with sheets of tattered brown paper covering its windows.

-Denmark, South Carolina, is a sleepy hamlet part way between Columbia and Savannah.
-Only four square miles in area, it is inhabited by a few thousand souls.
-The vast majority of them are black folk, but until recently, the king of the town was a white businessman, Will Shepherd.
+Only four square miles in area, the town is inhabited by a few thousand souls.
+The vast majority of them, almost 90%, are black folk, and most residents are poor: the average family income being less than $20,000.
+Until recently, the king of the town was a white businessman, Will Shepherd.
 He owned the town's only real estate agency, as well as its used car dealership.